US Presidents

 1948 Gerald Ford was elected to the U.S. House of Representatives.

-1973 President Nixon appoints Ford as his Vice President.
+1973 President Nixon appointed Ford as his Vice President.

-1974 Nixon resigns as President and Gerald Ford becomes President.
+1974 Nixon resigned as President and Gerald Ford became President.

-1980 Ford declines to serve as Reagan's vice president.
+1980 Ford declined to serve as Reagan's vice president.

 Gerald Rudolph.
 Ford